-However, it is the responsibility of the school Principal (or for allegations against a Principal, the relevant leader) to ensure that all reportable allegations are taken seriously and referred to the MACS Safeguarding and Standards Team as soon as they become aware of them, and to follow the advice and guidance of the MACS Safeguarding and Standards Team (as authorised by the MACS Executive Director) to respond appropriately.
+However, it is the responsibility of the school Principal (or for allegations against a Principal, the relevant leader) to ensure that all reportable allegations are referred to the MACS Employee Relations Unit as soon as they become aware of them, and to follow the advice and guidance of the MACS Employee Relations Unit (as authorised by the MACS Executive Director) to respond appropriately.
 This will usually include conducting an investigation or facilitating the conduct of an investigation.

-Note: Sacred Heart Primary School staff members are not required to make a report directly to the CCYP; this is the responsibility of the MACS Safeguarding and Standards Team (or other person authorised by the MACS Executive Director) on behalf of the MACS Executive Director.
+Note: Sacred Heart Primary School staff members are not required to make a report directly to the CCYP; this is the responsibility of the MACS Employee Relations Unit (or other person authorised by the MACS Executive Director) on behalf of the MACS Executive Director.
 However, any person with a concern (including a staff member who wishes to remain anonymous, students, parents and/or other members of the community) may notify the CCYP directly of a reportable allegation via a community notification on the website.

-In the event of a reportable allegation against the school Principal, this must be reported to another member of the Leadership Team, the Regional General Manager or directly to the MACS Executive Director via the Safeguarding and Standards Team.
+In the event of a reportable allegation against the school Principal, this must be reported to another member of the Leadership Team, the Regional General Manager or directly to the MACS Executive Director.